chandlerdale21/100HoursProject/README.md

 - **Express.js:** A web application framework for Node.js, designed for building web applications and APIs.
 - **React:** A JavaScript library for building user interfaces.
 - **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.

+## Version Differences

+### v1.0.0

+- Initial MVP with basic functionality.
+- Frontend rendered using EJS templates.
+- Simple and straightforward user interface.

+### Latest Version

+- Upgraded frontend from EJS to React, enhancing the user experience with a dynamic and responsive design.
+- Improved overall architecture for better performance and scalability.
+- Additional features and improvements to the user interface and functionality.